 61-17A-5.
 License required.
-(Repealed effective July 1, 2026.)
+(Repealed effective July 1, 2020.)

-A. Unless licensed pursuant to the Barbers and Cosmetologists Act or exempted from the provisions of that act, no person shall practice barbering, hairstyling or cosmetology for compensation either directly or indirectly.
+A. Unless licensed pursuant to the Barbers and Cosmetologists Act [61-17A-1 NMSA 1978] or exempted from the provisions of that act, no person shall practice barbering or cosmetology for compensation either directly or indirectly.